-Freedom in the mountains and fields.
-"BC Cross Country" gear for walking and skiing with ease
+Freely explore the mountains and fields.
+"BC Cross Country" Gear Edition

 If you decide to start backcountry cross-country skiing, what kind of gear should you choose?